AntidoteDB/docker-antidote/v0.2.0/README.md

 ## Building the image locally

-For building the Docker image on your local machine, use the following command (must be executed from inside latest directory)
+For building the Docker image on your local machine, use the following command (must be executed from the root dir of this repository)

 ```
-docker build -f Dockerfile -t antidotedb-local-build:0.2.0 .
+docker build -f ./v0.2.0/Dockerfile -t antidotedb-local-build:0.2.0 .
 ```

 Then you can run it using: